jhumphry/SPARK_NORX/README.md

 To automatically verify the code (apart from array initialisation as discussed above), the GPS IDE can be used.
 Alternatively the following commands can be used at the shell.
-The parallelism (`-j`) and time limit per proof (`--timeout`) may need to be varied depending on the speed of your machine.
+The settings may need to be varied depending on the speed of your machine.

+- SPARK GPL 2015

-    gnatprove -P spark_norx.gpr -j 2 --timeout=3 --proof=progressive --warnings=continue
+    gnatprove -P spark_norx.gpr -j0 --timeout=3 --proof=progressive --warnings=continue

+- SPARK GPL 2016

+    gnatprove -P spark_norx.gpr -U -j0 --level=0 --proof=progressive --warnings=continue

 Add `--report=all` if you want to see the checks that are proved as well.